volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 Then, over time, as the codebase grows and changes and as the number of test cases in the test class increases, developers may become unaware of the setup/teardown that happens for each test.
-This can lead to potential misinterpretations.
-Furthermore, a developer may end up with setup code that is unnecessary for certain tests, thus violating the principle of keeping tests minimal and setting up only what is needed.
+This can lead to potential problems.
+A developer may end up with setup code that is unnecessary for certain tests, thus violating the principle of keeping tests minimal and setting up only what is needed.
 Next, using such methods can introduce another problem.
 They can lead to a